m-wierzba/cat-container/README.md

 - [Computational Anatomy Toolbox](http://www.neuro.uni-jena.de/cat/) (CAT12.7-RC1 r1658)
 - CAT interface scripts (`cat_standalone.sh`, `cat_parallelize.sh`).

-For more details on the exact version of the software used in this container, please refer to the [recipe file](https://github.com/m-wierzba/cat-container/blob/master/Singularity).
+For more details on the exact version of the software used in this container, please refer to the recipe file.

 ## How to use:

 In principle this container allows you to perform the very same types of analysis that are possible with the standalone version of CAT.
-It is assumed that the user is familiar with the content of the [batch files](https://github.com/m-wierzba/cat-container/tree/master/batch) dedicated for the use with the standalone version of CAT (`cat_standalone_segment.txt`, `cat_standalone_simple.txt`, `cat_standalone_resample.txt`, `cat_standalone_smooth.txt`) and can modify their content according to his/her needs.
+It is assumed that the user is familiar with the content of the batch files dedicated for the use with the standalone version of CAT (`cat_standalone_segment.txt`, `cat_standalone_simple.txt`, `cat_standalone_resample.txt`, `cat_standalone_smooth.txt`) and can modify their content according to his/her needs.
 For more details, please refer to the [CAT12 documentation and manual](http://www.neuro.uni-jena.de/cat12/CAT12-Manual.pdf).

+## Available batch files

+The content of the batch files can be explored by using the `view` and `copy` subcommands.

+`singularity run <container> <subcommand> <batch file> <arguments>`

+To view a batch file, use the `view` subcommand:

+`singularity run container.simg view cat_standalone_smooth.txt`

+To copy a batch file to your computer, use the `copy` subcommand and specify destination path as an additional argument:

+`singularity run container.simg copy cat_standalone_smooth.txt $HOME/batches/`

+Make sure that the specified path is mounted to the container and that you have write access to this path!

+To copy all available batch files, use the `all` argument:

+`singularity run container.simg copy all $HOME/batches/`

+## Running CAT

 Run the CAT analysis with the following command:

 `singularity run --cleanenv <container> <batch file> <arguments>`

+To use a default batch file, use one of the files included in the container (`/batch`), for instance:

+`singularity run --cleanenv container.simg -b /batch/cat_standalone_segment.txt T1.nii`

 To use your own, customised batch file, simply specify its path, for instance:

 `singularity run --cleanenv container.simg -b $HOME/cat_standalone_segment.txt T1.nii`

-To use a default batch file, use one of the files included in the container (`/batch`), for instance:

-`singularity run --cleanenv container.simg -b /batch/cat_standalone_segment.txt T1.nii`

 Please note that most of the host files remain inaccessible from within the container.
 By default the following directories are mounted within the container: `$HOME`, `/tmp`, `/proc`, `/sys`, `/dev`, and `$PWD` (see the [Singularity documentation](https://sylabs.io/guides/3.0/user-guide/bind_paths_and_mounts.html#system-defined-bind-paths) for more details).